Estimated reading time: 7 minutes

 Sam Harris, neuroscientist, philosopher, and best-selling author also provides clear guidelines to spirituality without religion.
 Managing emotions, by using mindfulness practices, is central to cultivating a balanced approach to life and relationships.

-Learning to manage painful emotions through mindfulness and cultivating mindfulness practices go hand in hand.
+Learning to manage painful emotions through mindfulness and cultivating emotional awareness practices go hand in hand.
 They help us lead more aware, balanced and happy lives.
 If you’re interested in getting help in dealing with painful emotions call 0421 961 687 or email me to schedule an appointment.
 International callers should call +61 421 961 687.

 You deserve the best trained relationship coaches if you’re planning to invest time and money in your relationship.
 If you’re not ready to book an appointment, call us on 0421 961 687 to book a FREE 15 minute phone consultation to discuss how we may be able to assist you.
 See my 3 eBooks on Amazon.